 They don't care about the truth anymore.

-You know, the media in this country is basically, you know, to watch them now play catch up because they know their embarrassment is forthcoming, and they want to now, you know, sort of get ahead of it because deep state actors that love their support are now leaking to them.
+You know, the media in this country is basically, you know, to watch them now play catch-up because they know their embarrassment is forthcoming and they want to now, you know, sort of get ahead of it because deep state actors that love their support are now leaking to them.

 This is going to be really bad for you.

-You may want to just jump out ahead of this.
+We want to just jump out ahead of this.

 It's coming really quickly.